OpenHFT/Chronicle-Map/README.md

- - If the reader or writer interface implementation is not configurable and doesn't have per-instance cache or state fields, i. e. it doesn't have instance fields at all, there is a convention to make such implementations `enum`s with a single `INSTANCE` constant.
+ - If the reader or writer interface implementation is not configurable and doesn't have per-instance cache or state fields, i. e. it doesn't have instance fields at all, there is a convention to make such implementation classes `final`, give them a `private` constructor and expose a single `INSTANCE` constant - a sole instance of this implementation in the JVM.
+   - *Don't* make marshaller class `enum`, because there are some issues with `enum` serialization/ deserialization.
-   - For `enum` serialization interface implementations, don't forget to implement `ReadResolvable` interface and return `INSTANCE`, otherwise you have no guarantee that `INSTANCE` constant is the only alive instance of this implementation in the JVM.
+   - For such no-state implementations, don't forget to implement `ReadResolvable` interface and return `INSTANCE`, otherwise you have no guarantee that `INSTANCE` constant is the only alive instance of this implementation in the JVM.
- - If *both* writer and reader interface implementations have no fields, it might be a good idea to merge them into a single `enum` type, in order to keep writing and reading logic together.
+ - If *both* writer and reader interface implementations have no fields, it might be a good idea to merge them into a single type, in order to keep writing and reading logic together.

 ###### Custom `CharSequence` encoding